Colonka/SimpleBash/README.md

 Development of Bash text utilities: cat, grep.

+P.s.
+This is my one of the the first project so there is many things is not ideal...
+And I've decided not improve this code for more indicative track of my code improvement!

 ## Description
 In this project I've developed basic Bash utilities for working with C programming language texts.
 These utilities (cat and grep) are often used in the Linux terminal.